Peter Hoar: As director

+Doctor Who

+Hoar directed the 2011 mid-series finale of Series 6 of Doctor Who, titled "A Good Man Goes to War".
+Directing Doctor Who marked a life-long ambition for Hoar, who was inspired by the show as a ten-year-old realizing "it was somebody's job to make that show."
+Following the announcement of Russell T Davies returning to Doctor Who, Hoar said he would "love to do another Doctor Who but it's not on the cards right now".
+He said Doctor Who played a pivotal role in his life, "I grew up with that show, and I'm here because of that show.
+And from that, I just span out into all kinds of science fiction".

+In October 2023, it was confirmed in Doctor Who Magazine Issue 596 that Hoar would return to direct for Series 15.
+Peter's return sees him direct 2 episodes with Ncuti Gatwa's Fifteenth Doctor, "The Robot Revolution", written by Russell T Davies, and "Lucky Day", by Pete McTighe.

 It's a Sin

 2021 saw the debut of Channel 4's drama It's a Sin, directed by Hoar and written by Russell T Davies.
 The importance of authentic casting and crewing of gay and queer actors and creatives became a pivotal talking point in the success of the series, with Peter and Russell often discussing this as a true asset for the show.

-In March 2022, It's a Sin led the charge with 11 nominations for the BAFTA Television Awards, with a nomination for Peter as Best Director of Fiction, and Best Mini Series amongst them.

-Peter was awarded winner of the 2022 BAFTA Award for Directing:Fiction at the BAFTA TV Craft Awards on 24 April 2022.
+In March 2022, It's a Sin received 11 nominations for the BAFTA Television Awards, with Hoar being nominated for Best Director: Fiction.
+He won the award at the BAFTA TV Craft Awards ceremony on 24 April 2022.

 In late 2021 it was announced that Hoar would be re-teaming with Davies to direct a new 3-part series Nolly starring Helena Bonham Carter.

 The Last of Us

 Hoar was confirmed to be directing an episode of the long-anticipated live-action adaptation series in a filing by the Directors Guild of Canada in July 2021.
 That episode, titled "Long, Long Time", featured a love story between two middle-aged gay men surviving for years after a zombie apocalypse.
 Hoar felt a personal connection to the story, as a gay man himself.

+In July 2023, Hoar was announced as a nominee in the Outstanding Directing for a Drama Series category at the 2023 Primetime Emmy Awards, part of 24 nominations for The Last of Us.

+In January 2024, it was announced that Hoar would once again return as a director for the second season of the show, making Hoar the only guest director to return to the show.
+Hoar directed episode 3 of season 2, titled "The Path", which depicts the character Ellie mourning the loss of Joel.

+Peter won his second BAFTA award for Best Director: Fiction in April 2024, at the BAFTA TV Craft Awards, for the Long, Long Time episode.